OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: [ 0, 0, 0 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the color/amount of light that is transmitted through the surface.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the color/amount of light that is transmitted through the surface.</p>

     <h3>enable_sss_input_normal</h3>